thefoo547/react-exes/README.md

-#REACT APPS EXAMPLES
+# REACT APPS EXAMPLES

 These are react projects from a course, starting from a simple app, via REST API to redux.

-##Index
+## Index

-´vet-react´: a patient administration app for a vet or a clinic.
+`vet-react`: a patient administration app for a vet or a clinic.